Faculty Awards for Increasing Affordability for Students

 - Cultural Relevance

 To see more description of each item, please see this book review rubric.
 Typically, reviews should consist of about 500-1,000 words to be granted the $250 award.
-Samples of open textbooks can be found at UConn Libraries’ Guide to Open (and Alternative) Educational Resources and University of Minnesota’s Open Textbook Library.
+Samples of open textbooks can be found at UConn Library Guide to Open (and Alternative) Educational Resources and University of Minnesota’s Open Textbook Library.
 Samples of textbook reviews can also be found displayed on individual book pages at University of Minnesota’s Open Textbook Library.
 Reviews will be publicly available on the University of Connecticut site under a Creative Commons Attribution Non-Derivative (CC-BY-ND) 4.0 license.
 Reviews may also be posted at other applicable sites.
-Applications will be accepted until June 1, 2017, or until funds are depleted.
+Applications will be accepted on an on-going basis or until funds are depleted.
 Awards will be distributed upon successful completion of the book review.

 Proceed to the Book Review Application Form.